pycontribs/pyrax/docs/autoscaling.md

             disk_config="AUTO", metadata={"mykey": "myvalue"},
             load_balancers=(1234, 80))

-This creates the Scaling Group with the name "MyScalingGroup", and returns a `ScalingGroup` object representing the new group.
+This creates the scaling group with the name "MyScalingGroup", and returns a `ScalingGroup` object representing the new group.
 Since the `min_entities` is 2, it immediately creates 2 servers for the group, based on the image whose ID is in the variable `my_image_id`.
 When they are created, they are then added to the load balancer whose ID is `1234`, and receive requests on port 80.

-Note that the `server_name` parameter represents a base string to which Autoscale prepends a 10-character prefix to create a unique name for each server.
-The prefix always begins with 'as' and is followed by 8 random hex digits.
+Note that the `server_name` parameter represents a base string to which Auto Scale prepends a 10-character prefix to create a unique name for each server.
+The prefix always begins with 'as' and is followed by 8 random hex digits and a dash (-).
 For example, if you set the server_name to 'testgroup', and the scaling group creates 3 servers, their names would look like these:

     as5defddd4-testgroup
     as92e512fe-testgroup